CS109Group67/lendingclub/index.md

 ### Project Statment:

 Our goal was to *propose, build and evaluate data-driven modeling to power a profitable and ethically responsible LC investment strategy.* As if we were working as data scientists advising a LendingClub investor, we performed the following:
-- [Data Description](https://cs109group67.github.io/lendingclub/DataDescription.html): summary of the datasets we used in service of our project goals
+- [Data Description](https://cs109group67.github.io/lendingclub/DataDescription.html): summary of the datasets
 - [EDA & Cleaning](https://cs109group67.github.io/lendingclub/EDA.html): data exploration, cleaning and feature design
-- [Models](https://cs109group67.github.io/lendingclub/Models.html): modeling to inform an investment strategy
+- [Models](https://cs109group67.github.io/lendingclub/Models.html): modeling to support the investment strategy
-- [Investment Strategy](https://cs109group67.github.io/lendingclub/): investment strategy proposal and evaluation of its predictive quality
+- [Investment Strategy](https://cs109group67.github.io/lendingclub/): investment strategy and evaluation of its predictive quality
-- [Ethical Implications](https://cs109group67.github.io/lendingclub/EthicalImplications.html): investigation of discrimination in our investment strategy and LC's underwriting practices
+- [Ethical Implications](https://cs109group67.github.io/lendingclub/EthicalImplications.html): investigation of discrimination in the investment strategy and LC's underwriting practices